Fall Webworms or Bagworms?

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

-A: There is often confusion as to which insect is called webworms and which is called bagworms.
+There is often confusion as to which insect pest is called webworms and which is called bagworms.
 Some think that bagworms and webworms refer to the same insect pest.
-There are three different insects that are pest on trees where the names are sometimes confused or interchanged.
-The three insects are bagworms, fall webworms, and Eastern tent caterpillar.
+There are three different insects on trees where the names are sometimes confused or interchanged.
+The three insects are fall webworms, bagworms, and Eastern tent caterpillar.

 Bagworms are small (1/8″ to 2″ long), diamond-shaped silk bags.
-The worms live inside bags they make from the tree’s foliage.
+The worms make and live inside the bags.
 The bags can be easily missed because the worms camouflage the bags with parts of the tree.
 These bagworms are often found on arborvitae, Leyland cypress, and juniper.
 The easiest way to control bagworms is to pick or clip them off of the tree limbs and drowned the bags in soapy water.
 If using insecticides, they need to be used in June or early July when the bagworms are small or else the insecticides will not penetrate through the bag and reach the worm.
 Insecticides that can be used to control bagworms include: B.t.
 (Dipel), carbaryl (Sevin), and malathion.

-Recommendations for the use of chemicals are included in this article as a convenience to the reader.
-The use of brand names and any mention or listing of commercial products or services does not imply endorsement by the North Carolina Cooperative Extension Service nor discriminated against similar products or services not mentioned.
-Individuals who use chemicals are responsible for ensuring that the intended use complies with current regulations and conforms to the product label.
-Be sure to obtain current information about usage and examine a current product label before applying any chemical.
-For assistance, contact an agent from North Carolina Cooperative Extension Service.
+Recommendations for the use of agricultural chemicals are included in this article as a convenience to the reader.
+The use of brand names and any mention or listing of commercial products or services in this article does not imply endorsement by North Carolina Cooperative Extension nor discrimination against similar products or services not mentioned.
+Individuals who use agricultural chemicals are responsible for ensuring that the intended use complies with current regulations and conforms to the product label.
+Be sure to obtain current information about usage regulations and examine a current product label before applying any chemical.